The Best Food in Chapel Hill: Restaurants & Much More

 Best Breakfast in Chapel Hill

 • If you’re more in the mood for a pastry and coffee and a big, traditional brunch seems a bit too much, check out Root Cellar.
-Formerly called Foster’s Market, they specialize in all sorts of delicious, to-go goodies (and lots of gluten free options, too.)
-You order at the counter, so it’s not a traditional sit-down restaurant, but they have inviting and cozy armchairs and tons of seating to tempt you to stay and take advantage of those free coffee refills for quite a while.
+Formerly called Foster’s Market, they specialize in all sorts of delicious, to-go goodies (with lots of gluten free options), You order at the counter, so it’s not a traditional sit-down restaurant, but they have inviting and cozy armchairs and tons of seating to tempt you to stay and take advantage of those free coffee refills for quite a while.

 Shrimp & Grits, a specialty in Chapel Hill restaurants